 Once Bhīmasena, the younger brother of Mahārāja Yudhiṣṭhira, asked the great sage Śrīla Vyāsadeva, the grandfather of the Pāṇḍavas, if it is possible to return to the spiritual world without having observed all the rules and regulations of the Ekādaśī fasts.

-Bhīmasena said, “O greatly intelligent and learned grandfather, my brother Yudhiṣṭhira, my dear mother Kuntī, and my beloved wife Draupadī, as well as Arjuna, Nakula and Sahadeva, fast completely on each Ekādaśī and strictly follow all the rules, guidelines and regulative injunctions of that sacred day.
-Being very religious, they always tell me that I should also fast on that day too.
-But, O grandfather, I tell them that I cannot live without eating, because unbearable to me.
-I can give widely in charity and worship Śrī Keśava properly, but I cannot be asked to fast on Ekādaśī.
-Please tell me how I can obtain the same merits result without fasting.”
+Bhīmasena said, “O greatly intelligent grandfather, my brother Yudhiṣṭhira, my dear mother Kuntī, and my beloved wife Draupadī, as well as Arjuna, Nakula, and Sahadeva, fast completely on Ekādaśī and strictly follow all the rules, and regulations of that sacred day.
+But, O grandfather, I tell them that I cannot live without eating, because hunger is unbearable to me.
+I give widely in charity and worship Śrī Keśava properly, but I cannot fast on Ekādaśī.
+Please tell me how I can obtain the same result without fasting.”

 Hearing these words, Śrīla Vyāsadeva replied, “If you want to go to the heavenly planets and avoid the hellish planets, you should indeed observe a fast on both the light and dark Ekādaśīs.”

-Hearing Śrīla Vyāsadeva’s words, Bhīmasena, the strongest of all warriors, became frightened and began to shake like a leaf on a banyan tree in a strong wind.
-The frightened Bhīmasena then said, “O grandfather, what should I do?
-I am completely unable and ill equipped to fast twice in a month throughout the year!
+Hearing Vyāsadeva’s words, Bhīmasena, the strongest of all warriors, became frightened and began to shake like a leaf on a banyan tree in a strong wind.
+The frightened Bhīmasena said, “O grandfather, what should I do?
+I am completely unable to fast twice a month throughout the year!
 Please tell me of the one fasting day that will bestow the greatest benefit upon me!”

-Vyāsadeva replied, “Without drinking even water, you should fast on the Ekādaśī that occurs during the light fortnight of the month of Jyeṣṭha (May-June) when the sun travels in the sign of Gemini and Taurus, According to learned personalities, on this day one may bathe and perform ācamana for purification.
-But while performing ācamana one may drink only that amount of water equal to a drop of gold, or that amount it takes to immerse a single mustard seed.
-Only this amount of water should be placed in the right palm for sipping, which one should form to resemble a cow’s ear.
+Vyāsadeva replied, “Without drinking even water, you should fast on the Ekādaśī that occurs during the light fortnight of the month of Jyeṣṭha [May-June], when the sun travels in the sign of Gemini and Taurus.
+According to learned personalities, on this day one may bathe and perform ācamana for purification.
+But while performing ācamana one may drink only that amount of water equal to a drop of gold, or that amount which a single mustard seed can be immersed in.
+Only this amount of water should be placed in the palm, which one should form to resemble a cow’s ear.
 If one drinks more water than this, he might as well have drunk wine.

 “On Dvādaśī the devotee should bathe early in the morning.
-Then, according to the prescribed rules, guidelines and regulative injunctions, and of course depending on his ability, he should give some gold and water to worthy brāhmaṇas.
+Then, according to the prescribed rules and regulations, and depending on his ability, he should give some gold and water to worthy brāhmaṇas.
 Finally, he should cheerfully honour prasādam with a brāhmaṇa.

-“O Bhīmasena, one who can fast on this special Ekādaśī in this manner reaps the benefit of having fasted on every Ekādaśī during the year.
-There is no doubt of this, nor should there be.
-O Bhima, now hear the specific merit one gets by fasting on this Ekādaśī.
-The Supreme Lord Keśava, who holds a conch, discus, club and lotus, personally told me, `Everyone should take shelter of Me and follow My instructions.’
-Then He told me that one who fasts on this Ekādaśī, without taking even drinking water or eating, becomes free of all sinful reactions, and that one who observes the difficult nirjala fast on Jyeṣṭha-śukla Ekādaśī truly reaps the benefit of all other Ekādaśī fasts.
+“O Bhīmasena, one who can fast on this special Ekādaśī in this way reaps the benefit of having fasted on every Ekādaśī during the year.
+There is no doubt of this.
+O Bhīma, now hear the specific merit one gets by fasting on this Ekādaśī.
+The Supreme Lord Keśava, who holds a conch, disc, club, and lotus, personally told me, `Everyone should take shelter of Me and follow My instructions.’
+Then He told me that one who fasts on this Ekādaśī, without drinking water or eating, becomes free of all sinful reactions, and that one who observes the difficult nirjala fast on Jyeṣṭha-śukla Ekādaśī truly reaps the benefit of all other Ekādaśī fasts.

-Śrīla Vyāsadeva continued, O Bhīmasena, therefore you should observe this important fast to remove all your past sinful reactions.
-You should pray to the Supreme Personality of God, Lord Śrī Kṛṣṇa in this way making your sankalpa declaration, `O Lord of all the demigods, O Supreme Personality of God, today I shall observe Ekādaśī without taking any water.
+Śrīla Vyāsadeva continued, O Bhīma, therefore you should observe this important fast to remove all your past sinful reactions.
+You should pray to the Supreme Personality of Godhead, Lord Śrī Kṛṣṇa in this way: `O Lord of all the demigods, O Supreme Personality of Godhead, today I shall observe Ekādaśī without taking any water.
 O unlimited Ananta, I shall break fast on the next day, Dvādaśī.’
 Thereafter, to remove all his sins, the devotee should honour this Ekādaśī fast with full faith in the Lord and with full control over his senses.
-Whether his sins are equal in volume to Mount Sumeru or to Mandarācala Hill, if he or she observes this Ekādaśī, the sins that have been accumulated all become nullified and are burned to ashes.
+Whether his sins are equal in volume to Mount Sumeru or to Mandarācala Hill, if he or she observes this Ekādaśī, the sins all become nullified and are burned to ashes.
 Such is the great power of this Ekādaśī.

 “O best of human beings, although a person should also give water and cows in charity during this Ekādaśī, if for some reason or other he cannot, then he should give a qualified brāhmaṇa some cloth or a pot filled with water.
 Indeed, the merit achieved by giving water alone equals that gained by giving gold ten million times a day.

-“One who on this day gives a brāhmaṇa a waterpot, an umbrella, or shoes surely goes to the heavenly planets.
+“One who on this day gives a brāhmaṇa a waterpot, an umbrella, or shoes surely goes to heaven.
 Indeed, he who simply hears these glories also attains to the transcendental abode of the Supreme Lord, Śrī Viṣṇu.
-Whoever performs the śrāddha ceremony to the forefathers on the dark-moon day called amāvasyā, particularly if it occurs at the time of a solar eclipse undoubtedly achieves great merit.
+Whoever performs the śrāddha ceremony to the forefathers on the dark-moon day called amāvasyā, particularly if it occurs at the time of a solar eclipse, undoubtedly achieves great merit.
 But this same merit is achieved by him who simply hears this sacred narration – so powerful and so dear to the Lord is this Ekādaśī.

 Śrīla Vyāsadeva concluded, “I strongly urge you to fast on this auspicious, purifying, sin-devouring Dvādaśī in just the way I have outlined.
 Thus you will be completely freed of all sins and reach the supreme abode.”